64bitpandas/cs61b-notes/algorithms/shortest-paths/dijkstras-algorithm.md

 **Relaxing** the edges of a vertex v just refers to the process of adding an edge to be part of our solution according to distTo\[n\] for each n in v.neighbors.
 If adding the edge yields a better result than the current edge in edgeTo\[n\], then relax the edge.

-### Dijkstra's vs. BFS

-BFS returns the shortest paths in an unweighted graph, where the shortest path is just defined to be the fewest number of edges traveled along a path.
-In Djikstra's, we can generalize the breadth-first traversal to find the path with the lowest cost, where the cost is determined by different weights on the edges.
-Djikstras uses a PriorityQueue to maintain the path with lowest cost from the starting node to every other node.
+Djikstras uses a **PriorityQueue** to maintain the path with lowest cost from the starting node to every other node.

 ## Properties of Dijkstra's Algorithm